liquid-labs/policy-staff/policy/staff/procedures/Hiring Staff.md

 1. There are no restrictions on who can create a hiring epic, though this is usually done by the responsible manager, the <role>department head</role>, or by an <role>HR Agent</role> at the request of a manager or head.
    * When hiring a CEO, where the responsible manager would be the Board of Directors, the Board shall appoint an individual—typically the Chairman of the Board—to be assigned the epic.
-2. The epic description must contain a 'Post description', 'Posting guidelines', and 'Selection guidelines' sections.
+2. The epic description must contain a 'Hiring steps', 'Post description', 'Posting guidelines', and 'Selection guidelines' sections.
+3. Update the 'Hiring steps' section to describe whether or not screening and interviews are going to be required and/or truncated.
-2. Verify/create the following tasks and assignments within the epic:
+4. Verify/create the following tasks and assignments within the epic:
    1. HR review for policy compliance (assigned to HR Agent or Head of HR).
    2. Requisition review and approval (assigned to department head, senior manager, or the Board of Directors).
    3. Prep and post the position (assigned to HR Agent or Head of HR).
-   4. Screen candidates (assigned to HR Agent, Head of HR).
+   4. (If used) screen candidates (assigned to HR Agent, Head of HR).
-   5. Candidate interviews (assigned to the epic owner).
+   5. (If used) candidate interviews (assigned to the epic owner).
    6. Candidate vetting (assigned to HR Agent or Head of HR).
+Note that vetting is not always required, but the task is always created as it is HR's job to dmake the determination.
    7. Make an offer (assigned to HR Agent or Head of HR).
 3. In the epic description 'Post description', provide the posting details according to the [job post content guidelines](#job-post-content-guidelines), clearly specifying the desired post header, summary, description, and candidate filter questions.
 4. Where modifications to the default process are made: